As the populace becomes used to things

 offer in Sydney:

-ABC Radio; stations 2FC, 2BL (or whatever their current name is depending on the whims), and 2PB (Currently called 'Newsradio').
+ABC Radio; stations 2FC, 2BL (currently called 'Radio National' and '702 ABC' respectively), and 2PB (currently called 'Newsradio').
 Most young people are not interested in arts and science on 2FC.
 2BL is talk all day, and nothing really of interest to young people.
-2PB is just news and parliament.
+2PB is news and parliament.

 2UE.
 The one remaining music station,